Stop over-complicating data center airflow management

-Data center airflow management operates on a simple premise — IT equipment should only ever take in cool air, and CRAC return plenums should only ever take in warm air.
+Data center airflow management operates on a simple premise: IT equipment must only take in cool air and CRAC return plenums must only take in warm air.
 Under no circumstances should there be a mixing of cold air and return air.
+That’s it.

-Yet, many data centers struggle to facilitate this dynamic, and at a high cost to their operations.
-Data center cooling is infamously expensive, accounting for 40% of annual data center spend by some estimates.
+Yet, many data centers struggle to facilitate this dynamic at a high cost to their operations.
+Data center cooling is infamously expensive, and the market is projected to reach approximately $26 billion by 2031.
 Inefficient airflow exacerbates this problem by causing hot spots that are all too often addressed by increased cooling capacity.

 We’re here to say, “No more!”
 Airflow management doesn’t have to be complicated if you adapt containment methods that are uniquely suited to expelling exhaust and keeping the cool aisle cool.